E27 LED Bulbs

 One of the most common questions people have is how bright the E27 bulb is.
-The E27 LED bulb comes in a range of brightness levels.
-Rather than use wattage to tell you the brightness, when it comes to LED bulbs you will be using lumens.
+The E27 LED bulbs comes in a range of brightness levels.
+Rather than use wattage to tell you the brightness, when it comes to LED light bulbs you will be using lumens.

 The E27 is named after it’s inventor Thomas Edison and was patented in 1890.
-E27 bulbs have a right-handed threaded metal base and screw into a matching threaded socket.
+E27 bulbs are commonly used in pendant lights and have a right-handed threaded metal base and screw into a matching threaded socket.
 The big screw socket is 27 millimetres.
 So combining Thomas Edison and the 27 millimetres, you have the short and sweet E27.

 The E27 bulbs are available in a huge range of styles.
 Ball, globe, stick, candle, PAR, tubular and pear.
 Because they are so diverse in terms of looks, they will work in every lamp style or room.

 Many people now opt to have an E27 with a retro feel, with a coloured finish and visible filament.

 So there is a lot to choose from when it comes to the E27 LED bulbs.
 No matter what your style there is an E27 LED bulbs to match your taste, and give any room the ambience you require.

 It is important to know that the colour temperature is measured in Kelvin.
 And this indicates the colour tone that your bulb has.
 The colour temperature ranges from a high colour temperature which is a cooler toned light, which has a lot of blue - to a warmer toned bulb which has a lot of red.